 When a node becomes ACTIVE, the corresponding cluster LA interface is marked as power ON.

 If the cluster link aggregation member interfaces are manually disabled or if cluster link aggregation itself is manually disabled, then interface power down capability is achieved only by the LACP timeout mechanism.

 Jumbo MTU is not supported on LACP cluster link aggregation.

 Note: Cluster link aggregation is not supported on VPX appliances that are deployed on XenServer, AWS, and Hyper-V.

 - Starting from 12.
 0 release, cluster link aggregation is supported on NetScaler appliance SDX appliances.

-- The number of interfaces that can be bound to cluster LA is 16 (from each node), and the maximum number of interfaces in cluster LA can be (16 * n), where n is the number of nodes in a cluster.
-The total number of interfaces in cluster LA depends on the number of interfaces for every port channel on upstream switch.
+- The number of interfaces that can be bound to cluster LA is 16 (from each node).
+The maximum number of interfaces in cluster LA can be (16 * n), where n is the number of nodes in a cluster.
+The total number of interfaces in cluster LA depends on the number of interfaces for every port channel on the upstream switch.

 For example, consider a three-node cluster where all three nodes are connected to the upstream switch.
 A cluster LA channel (CLA/1) is formed by binding interfaces 0/1/2, 1/1/2, and 2/1/2.